Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Mapping Tidal deformability to the nuclear matter parameters

-In the upper panel of Fig (\ref{fig1}), we display the correlations of $\Lambda_{TOV}$(M) with pressure for $\beta$ equilibrated matter at different densities in the range 0.5--4$\rho_0$.The density at which the correlations peak increases monotonically with NS mass.
-For the case of a 1.2 M$_\odot$ star, the correlation is maximum around 1.25$\rho_0$ and it shifts to $\sim$ 2$\rho_0$ for the 1.8 M$_\odot$ star.
-We also calculate the correlations of NMPs with the pressure of $\beta$-equilibrated matter at a given density as shown in the lower panel.
-The correlations of L$_0$ and K$_{sym0}$ with the pressure become maximum at $\rho_0$ and 1.65$\rho_0$, respectively.
-The correlations between Q$_0$ with the pressure increases monotonically beyond $\rho_0$ and tend to saturate beyond 3$\rho_0$.
-K$_0$ shows maximum correlation with the pressure around $\sim 2 \rho_0$, however, the maximum value is significantly less than those obtained for L$_0$, K$_{sym0}$ and Q$_0$.
-The remaining NMPs do not show any significant correlations with the pressure, $r \leq 0.1$.
-We repeat our calculations by varying only K$_0$, Q$_{0}$, L$_0$ and K$_{sym0}$ and keeping the remaining parameters fixed to their median values (referred as `med' in the Table \ref{tabS1}) and plot the results in Fig (\ref{fig2}).
-These results are practically the same as those of Fig. (\ref{fig1}) obtained by varying all the nine NMPs indicating that e$_0$, Z$_0$, J$_0$, Q$_{sym0}$, Z$_{sym0}$ may not have much impact on the values of tidal deformability.
-There is a significant overlap in the regions of densities for which K$_0$, Q$_0$, L$_0$, K$_{sym0}$ and the tidal deformability at a given mass are strongly correlated with the pressure.
-Therefore, $\Lambda_{TOV}$(M) should be parameterised in terms of the combinations of these 4 NMPs instead of a single one.
+{ { In the upper panel of Fig.\ref{fig1}, we display the correlations between $\Lambda_{TOV}$(M) and the pressure of $\beta$-equilibrated matter across various densities spanning from 0.5 - 4$\rho_0$.
+The density at which maximal correlations emerge exhibits a consistent monotonous increase with the NS mass.
+Specifically, for a NS with a mass of 1.2 M$_\odot$, the maximum correlation surfaces around 1.25$\rho_0$, while for a NS of 1.8 M$_\odot$, the correlation peak shifts to approximately 2$\rho_0$.
+This investigation extends to assessing the correlations between the NMPs and the pressure of $\beta$-equilibrated matter at a specific density, depicted in the lower panel of the figure.
+The correlations of L$_0$ and K$_{\rm sym0}$ with pressure attain their maximal values at $\rho_0$ and 1.65$\rho_0$, respectively.
+The correlation between Q$_0$ and pressure increases monotonously beyond $\rho_0$, eventually reaching a saturation point beyond 3$\rho_0$.
+As for K$_0$, it exhibits its peak correlation with pressure around 2$\rho_0$, albeit significantly less than the values achieved for L$_0$, K$_{\rm sym0}$, and Q$_0$.
+The remaining NMPs exhibit negligible correlations with pressure, indicated by coefficients $r \leq 0.1$.